widig/torito/README.md

-## this is alpha version, so don't use it in production. just for tests purposes.
+## this is beta version, so don't use it in production. just for tests purposes.

 # Torito - The web runtime editor